python/cpython/Doc/library/os.rst

   GNU specific flag :c:data:`POSIX_SPAWN_USEVFORK`.
 If the flag is not available on the platform, :exc:`NotImplementedError` will be raised.

-   Availability: Using *use_vfork* is only available on Linux.
+   Availability: Unix.
+Using *use_vfork* is only available on Linux.

    .. versionadded:: 3.7